 Saving time (you can figure out and process an enormous scope of information quicker and more effectively).

 Omitting miscomprehension (when the data is clear, there’s less room for mistakes and communication gaps).

 Improving workflows and efficiency (when everyone is on the same page, you can bring together the work of various teams and departments, boost employee efficiency, and upskill them in analytics usage).

-Getting insights on key performance indicators and metrics (you may better understand where you stand in terms of the market, profit, and other KPIs).
+Getting insights on key performance indicators and metrics (you may better understand where you stand in terms of the market, profit, and other product performance metrics and KPIs).

 Identifying market changes, noticing trends and patterns (as you get a 360-degree view of the market, demographics, and other vitals, you examine the current situation and find opportunities to make a profit).

 Allocating problematic areas and mitigating risks (not only can you find areas for improvement but also avoid investment loss).